flimlib/flimlib/README.md

 ## Directory contents

+* `lib` - pre-compiled dll files for Windows 32 and 64 bit.
 * `src` - source files
 * `src/main/c` - The source files for the SLIM Curve library
+* `src/main/cpp` - The C++ include file for a SLIMCurve class for use in C++ projects
 * `src/slim-curve-cmd/c` - The source files for the standalone executable wrapper for the library
-* `src/slim-curve-cmd/c/doc` - API documentaion
+* `src/slim-curve-cmd/cpp` - The source files for the standalone executable written in C++
+* `src/matlab` - Wrapper and example code for use of the library with Matlab
 * `test_files` - dat and ini settings file for testing

 ## Building the source

-To build the standalone program using CMake and gcc under Linux:
+To build the library and standalone program using CMake and gcc under Linux:

 1. Create a build folder, and cd to it